How to drive safely during heavy rain or strong winds is a concern that has crossed the mind of almost every driver.

 Don’t try to start the car

-If your car is flooded, leave it where it is.
+If your car or engine is flooded with water, leave it where it is.
 Otherwise, you could cause more damage to the engine, electrics and catalytic convertor by turning on the ignition.

 Contact your insurer